 The mechanism that the IARC reviews identify is consistent with the classical Korean framework.
 Disrupted circadian rhythm impairs the body’s ability to perform overnight DNA repair.
 Melatonin suppression — which occurs with light exposure at night — reduces the body’s antioxidant capacity during the period when cellular repair should be most active.
 Cortisol patterns become inverted, with cortisol elevated during sleep and depressed during wakefulness.
 Immune surveillance, which depends partly on circadian-aligned cellular activity, becomes impaired.

-What the IARC describes in modern biochemical vocabulary is essentially what classical Korean medicine described as the failure of nighttime Qi inward circulation.
+What the IARC describes in modern biochemical vocabulary is essentially what classical KTM described as the failure of nighttime Qi inward circulation.
 The body’s restorative work cannot happen if the day-night transition is disrupted.
 The carcinogenic effect is not magical; it is the predictable consequence of denying the body the conditions required for its overnight repair work.

 What the Day Has to Do for the Night to Work